 Do I have to sign up for the Total Home Protection Plan?

 No. We offer One-Time treatments.
 However, Guardian has found that the best way to provide you with a pest-free environment is to provide regular service treatments.
 Each season presents unique challenges when it comes to insects and pests.
 Spring brings out the worst in crawling insects such as ants.
 Summer rain and heat create a breeding ground for millipedes, centipedes and earwigs.
 And the cooler months of fall and winter drive rodents and other insects indoors.
-Rather than wait and react each season, we highly recommend that you enroll in our Total Home Protection Program.
-We will invest a significant amount of time and money to satisfy you as a customer and keep your home free of unwanted pests.

 If I enroll in Guardian’s Total Home Protection Plan, does it mean I’ll never see another bug in my house again?

 No. Guardian provides the best pest control service available, and our goal is to provide you with a pest-free environment.
 However, pests can enter your house in grocery bags, on pets, or through the air.
 In addition, pests are usually area/neighborhood problems; so even though we are treating your home, pests from surrounding areas can walk, crawl or fly onto your property and attempt to enter your home.
 In fact, when we first treat your home, insects will be flushed out of their hiding places and you may see more pests than usual immediately after the initial treatment.
 We ask that you allow at least 2 weeks for the treatment to take effect.

 I enrolled in Guardian’s Total Home Protection Plan, do I need to the inside of my home treated each time?